HardstuckGuild/HsBuildCodes/hs_code_spec_v2.md

 4 : Profession index

 repeat 3
-	4 : specializations: 0 if trait line is empty, 1 + index otherwise
+	4 : specializations: 0 if trait line is empty, 1 + spec index otherwise
 	either
 		omitted
 	or